-10 Practical Strategies for Decluttering When You Don’t Have Time
+Decluttering When You Don’t Have Time: 10 Strategies That Work

-10 Tips for Decluttering When You Don’t Have Time
+10 Ways to Declutter When You Don’t Have Time

 1. Start small

-Whenever a project seems too big, step one is to break down the steps into smaller ones (think small to accomplish something big).
-Decluttering is no different and you can feel quite accomplished even with a small act of decluttering when you don’t have much time on your hands.
+Whenever a project seems too big, you must first to break down the steps into smaller ones (think small to accomplish something big).
+Decluttering is no different and you can feel accomplished, even with a small act of decluttering, when you don’t have much time available.

 Clean out one drawer, one shelf or one area of your closet.
 Tell yourself you are clearing out items from only one space and allow a maximum amount of time.
 These small, minuscule acts will allow you to make decluttering progress without spending hours to do it.